merchdraws/REPO-Miku-Plushie-Valuable-mod/merchdraws-Miku_Plushie_Valuable-1.1.0/README.md

 # Version 1.1.0

-Added larger Miku Plushie that appears on all levels that use the `Valuables - Generic` valuable preset, and the Museum which does not use this valuable preset.
+Added a larger Miku Plushie that appears on all levels that use the `Valuables - Generic` valuable preset, and the Museum.

 Added a golden Miku that appears on the Museum level which is very heavy, but worth a lot more.